Accessibility

 bring their own keyboard support and ARIA roles.
 Default filled buttons use Mantine’s brand

-and active-state text.
+use as link and active-state text.

 Note: Mantine components used in content (buttons, tabs, accordions, the rating widget)